oVirt/ovirt-site/source/api/hostnetworkingapi.html.md

 *   properties - network custom properties
 *   qos - the network qos
 *   override_configuration - sync network on host according to its logical network definition
+*   custom_configuration - returned when the network is out-of-sync with the specific unsynced properties.

 #### Network connections sub-collection of the nic resource